carlomarxdk/workshop-transformers/exercise/pen-paper.md

 A(i,j) = \frac{e^{S(i,j)}}{\sum_{k=1}^{4} e^{S(i,k)}}
 $$

-The sum in the denominator runs over the whole row $i$, that is what makes the row sum to 1.
+The sum in the denominator runs over the whole row $i$; that is what makes the row sum to 1.

 **Subtask:** Use the [softmax calculator](https://www.redcrab-software.com/en/Calculator/Softmax) to fill in the scores below.